cloudfoundry-community/opencv-buildpack/README.md

 ## Example

 ```
-cf v3-push sample-app-with-opencv -p fixtures/sample \
+cf v3-push py-sample-app-with-opencv -p fixtures/py-sample \
   -b https://github.com/cloudfoundry-community/opencv-buildpack \
   -b python_buildpack
 ```

-NOTE: you may need to change `sample-app-with-opencv` to something unique if you get an error about the default route already existing on your Cloud Foundry.
+NOTE: you may need to change `py-sample-app-with-opencv` to something unique if you get an error about the default route already existing on your Cloud Foundry.

 During staging, you will see OpenCV being installed: